15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 - Property taxes paid by due dates

-Application Deadlines
+Application deadlines

-Treasury officials recommend several strategies:
+Treasury officials recommend these steps:

-- Use online filing for faster processing
+- File online for faster processing

 Homestead Benefit Program

-Homestead Benefit Eligibility for Seniors
+Homestead Benefit eligibility for seniors

 - Current property tax payments

-- Income under $200,000 for seniors 65+ or disabled residents
+- Income under $200,000 (seniors 65+ or disabled residents)

 - Property subject to local tax assessment

-Program data shows senior and disabled homeowners receive rebates between $500-$1,200 based on income.
-Non-senior homeowners qualify for smaller rebates ranging $300-$350.
+Seniors and disabled homeowners receive rebates of $500–$1,200 based on income.
+Other homeowners get smaller rebates of $300–$350.

-How to Apply for Homestead Benefits
+How to apply for Homestead Benefits

 - October 31, 2025 filing deadline